-Tahini is a spread or paste made with ground sesame seeds & olive oil.
-It is used in many Mediterranean, Greek and Middle eastern recipes.
+Tahini is a spread or paste made with ground sesame seeds, olive oil and is used in many Greek, Lebanese, mediterranean or middle eastern recipes.
 This is an easy homemade tahini recipe, vegan & gluten free.

 - Gluten free

 - Vegetarian / Vegan

 On of the popular uses of tahini is in making hummus (chickpeas dip).
 It makes the hummus smooth, creamy and gives it subtle nutty flavour.
 If you want to make restaurant like hummus at home, then always use tahini.